Lagrangian chaos for the 2D Navier-Stokes equations driven by mildly degenerate noise: Abstract

 \section{Abstract}

-We consider the 2D incompressible Navier–Stokes equations driven by mildly degenerate noise acting only on finitely many low Fourier modes, corresponding to large-scale stirring.
+We consider the 2D incompressible Navier–Stokes equations driven by mildly degenerate noise that acts only on finitely many low Fourier modes, a setting that models large-scale stirring.
 For this system, we prove that the top Lyapunov exponent of the associated Lagrangian flow is strictly positive, thereby establishing Lagrangian chaos.
-This result is obtained within the framework of random dynamical systems, combining the multiplicative ergodic theorem with the refined Furstenberg criterion from \cite{NS}.
+This result is obtained within the framework of random dynamical systems, combining the multiplicative ergodic theorem with the refined Furstenberg criterion of \cite{NS}.
 Unlike the method in \cite{NS} for handling highly degenerate noise, this paper develops a unified analytical framework that combines low-mode control, finite-dimensional Malliavin calculus, and dissipation in the high modes.
 By constructing a finite-dimensional partial Malliavin matrix and proving its non-degeneracy, we avoid the technical complexity of performing Malliavin analysis on the full phase space and simultaneously overcome the degeneracy introduced by the manifold variables.
-Furthermore, the setup of mildly degenerate noise ensures natural controllability in the low-frequency subsystem, while controllability in the manifold directions requires only first order Lie brackets, significantly simplifying the Lie algebraic computations.\\ \textbf{Keywords:} Lagrangian chaos; mildly degenerate noise; Furstenberg’s criterion; stochastic Navier-Stokes equations.\\ \textbf{Mathematics Subject Classifications:} 37A25; 37H15; 37L30; 35R60
+Furthermore, the mildly degenerate forcing gives controllability in the low-frequency subsystem.
+In the manifold directions, only first-order Lie brackets are needed, which substantially simplifies the Lie-brackets computations.\\ \textbf{Keywords:} Lagrangian chaos; mildly degenerate noise; Furstenberg criterion; stochastic Navier-Stokes equations.\\ \textbf{Mathematics Subject Classifications:} 37A25; 37H15; 37L30; 35R60